Michael and Anna standing in front of Ryozenji (Temple 1), the start and finish of their Shikoku Pilgrimage

 Prologue

-The search for enlightenment is the focus of Ehime, the third stage of the Shikoku Pilgrimage.
-As we cross the Matsu Pass, we question if it’s possible to find deep peace and see the world with great clarity in these turbulent, unsettling times.
-We have two weeks and a 400-kilometre walk through Ehime to reflect on our uncertainties.
+Ehime, the third stage of the Shikoku Pilgrimage, is focused on the search for enlightenment.
+As we cross the Matsu Pass, we question whether it’s possible to be struck by deep peace and great clarity in these turbulent, unsettling times.
+We have two weeks and a 400-kilometre walk through Ehime to reflect on our uncertainty.

 Kochi, the second stage, featured long distances between temples and arduous henro korogashi climbs (‘where pilgrims fall down’).
 Thanks to the meditative nature of the walking and the fascinating encounters en route, the austerity and discipline of Kochi were not as harsh as we feared.

 While we wish we could speak more than a few words of Japanese, our lack of familiarity with the country makes every day intriguing.
-We’ve visited 39 temples and walked 615 kilometres to date.
-On day 24, we cross into Ehime, following in the footsteps of Kōbō Daishi, the great monk, administrator, poet and educator who henros believe travels with them on their pilgrimage.
+To date, we’ve visited 39 temples and walked 615 kilometres.
+On day 24, we cross into Ehime, following in the footsteps of Kōbō Daishi, the great monk, administrator, poet, and educator who henros believe travels with them on their pilgrimage.

 Read More